c-st/Vineyard/README.md

 Vineyard
 ========

-An app I developed for tracking your favorite wines.
+An app I developed for tracking wines.

 Based on iOS 6.
 At the release of iOS 7, the app was nearly finished.

-However, due to its skeuomorphic nature I decided to completely redo the UI part based on the new concepts introduced in iOS 7.
+However, instead of releasing it I decided to redo it completely because its skeuomorphic nature didn't fit into the newly introduced minimal style of iOS 7.